Surviving divorce is not easy. Get divorce recovery tips and divorce advice for women and learn how to deal with starting over after a divorce.

 A talented doctor, she started practising medicine again.
 She chose to relocate to a remote village of India where she could help patients who wouldn’t be able to avail of a good doctor.
 She charges them very nominally and states that she has found peace of mind since then.

 One can invest in shares provided one has expert knowledge of the share market, else one may run into serious losses.
 Avoid chit funds.
-Invest with reliable organisations instead.
+Invest in reliable organisations instead.
 Get life insurance and opt for a good Mediclaim plan.
+Fixed deposits are also a relatively safe investment.

 Many women execute the duties of a single woman even while married.
 Others may be new to managing children single-handedly after a divorce.

-If your ex-husband is a threat to your kids’ saftety, with the help of a women’s organisation, you may issue a court order against him so that he maintains a distance from them.
+If your ex-husband is a threat to your kids’ safety, with the help of a women’s organisation, you may issue a court order against him so that he maintains a distance from them.

 Radharani says, “I got no family support to raise my children.
 My landlady was the one who took care of my daughters when I was away at work.
 They have now grown up and are all married.”